code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 also modifying the base setup without impacting an already submitted job.
-On some HPC systems, the compilers may also be available only on the front-end nodes, so this also avoids possible issues related to trying to compile user-defined functions and re-link the code from a a compute node.
+On some HPC systems, the compilers may also be available only on the front-end nodes, so this also avoids possible issues related to trying to compile user-defined functions and re-link the code from a compute node.

 Interactive modification of selected parameters {#sec_prg_control_file}
 ===============================================